JwonLe/372final/Hangman Test Instructions.md

 ## 8. Ending the Game
 - After finishing a round, you’ll be asked if you want to play again (`y/n`).
 - Typing `n` will exit the program gracefully.
+- Or if you are in main menu, typing `EXIT` will exit the program.